gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/configure_cluster.md

    ingress was successfully enabled
 ```

-### Enable Ingress for GKE
-GKE comes with Ingress enabled by default.

-### Enable Ingress for kops
-To enable ingress for kops, you can configure an ingress controller of your own or an [ingress addon](https://github.com/kubernetes/kops/tree/master/addons) provided by kops.

-## Permissions for the Service Account

-A service account is how Kubernetes manages **roles and permissions**.
-Before you install GoCD, you’ll need to make sure that the service account associated with the `Tiller` pod has the permissions to perform `CRUD` operations on the following resources:

-- Cluster Role
-- Cluster Role Binding
-- Service Account
-- Pod
-- Deployments
-- Service
-- Ingress
-- Persistent Volumes & Claims

-### Why do you need to do this?

-The `Tiller` pod needs cluster level privileges in order to perform operations on the above listed resources.
-Associating the service account with a cluster admin or equivalent role will ensure that the above resources can be created.

-To do this, on your Kubernetes cluster, create a cluster role binding to associate the service account with the cluster-admin or its equivalent role.
-Usually, the Tiller pod is present in the `kube-system` namespace and associated with the `default` service account.

-### Configuration on Minikube
+#### Configure service account

-The `kubeadm` toolkit helps to easily bootstrap a cluster so that the appropriate privileges are granted for performing CRUD operations on RBAC resources.
+The `kubeadm` toolkit helps to easily bootstrap a cluster so that appropriate privileges are granted for performing CRUD operations on RBAC resources.
-Add the bootstrapper flag to the minikube start command like below.
+Add the bootstrapper flag to the minikube start command as below.
 This may initially take several minutes to download and setup.

 ```bash
 $ minikube start --bootstrapper kubeadm;
 ```

-### Configuration on GKE
+## Option 2: Configure GKE

+#### Enable Ingress
+GKE comes with Ingress enabled by default.

+#### Configure service account
 The `cluster-admin` role is a cluster level role that exists on GKE.

 Associate the cluster role with the service account with a cluster role binding: